genesiscommunitysuccess/docs/docs/01_getting-started/02_prerequisites/02_wsl.md

 sudo yum install java-11-openjdk-devel
 ```

 Once you have set this up, it is a good idea to export the distribution.
-You can then import it again under a different
-name.
-This allows you to have multiple distributions for different projects, for example, or for running Intellij:
+You can do this by using the following command in PowerShell:

 ```
 wsl --export CentOS7 centos.backup
 ```

+You can then [import](https://docs.microsoft.com/en-us/windows/wsl/use-custom-distro#import-the-tar-file-into-wsl) it again under a different name.
+This allows you to have multiple distributions for different projects, for example, or for running Intellij.

 ### Copying files between Windows and WSL

-From WSL, your Windows drives are available from `/mnt/_drive letter_`:
+From WSL, your Windows drives are available from `/mnt/${driveLetter}`:

 ```
 [root@LONPC24 mnt]# pwd